glpi-project/doc-agent/source/installation/index.rst

 .. hint::

-   **Glpi-Agent Monitor** has been integrated in **GLPI-Agent MSI installer** and can be enabled with using :ref:`AGENTMONITOR=1 <agent-monitor>` on MSI commandline.
-When installed this way, you don't need to copy it manually and it starts while a user is logging in.
+   **Glpi-Agent Monitor** has been integrated into **GLPI-Agent MSI installer** and can be enabled using :ref:`AGENTMONITOR=1 <agent-monitor>` on the MSI commandline.
+When installed this way, you don't need to copy it manually and it starts when a user is logs in.

 MacOS
 -----